Fossana/discounted-cfr-poker-solver/README.md

 # discounted-cfr-poker-solver

 This repository contains Java code for finding approximate nash equilibrium strategies for poker turn and river subgames using discouted counterfactual regret minimization (DCFR).
+The solution is multithreaded.
 The code could easily be modified for flop subgames.